amigcamel/seomate/README.md

 ##### `must-have-attribute`

-A provided pattern should always have a specified attribute.
+A provided pattern must have a specified attribute.

 For example: